BenMAPCE/BenCloudServer/doc/CODE_BRANCHING_STRATEGY.md

 * No work should ever be performed directly in the develop or main branch.

-The "develop" branch will automatically build and deploy to the development environment.
+The "develop" branch will automatically build and deploy to the EPA development environment.

-The "main" branch will automatically build and deploy to the stage environment.
+The "main" branch will automatically build and deploy to the EPA stage environment.

-Only tagged builds from the main branch will be deployed to the production environment.
+Only scanned and approved builds from the main branch will be deployed to the production environment.

 This process applies to the BenCloudServer and BenCloudApp repositories.